-When it comes to menopause, there’s a big question that comes up: How do I know when it is over?
-Recognizing the signs of menopause ending is just as important as understanding the signs it is beginning.
-Menopause doesn’t end abruptly, the same way it doesn’t begin abruptly.
-It is a subtle shift into a new season.
-If you need more information about the different symptoms of menopause before diving into the signs of menopause ending, we have some information here with a detailed list.
-You can also check out what phase of menopause you’re in with our helpful quiz.
-Read on to learn how to recognize the concluding signs of menopause.
+When it comes to menopause, there’s a big question that comes up for all of us: When will it end?
+Recognizing the signs of menopause ‘ending’ is just as important as understanding the signs of its beginning.
+Menopause doesn’t necessarily end abruptly, the same way it doesn’t begin abruptly.
+It is a nuanced, personal, and perhaps surprisingly manageable shift into a new era of you.

 What is menopause and why does it happen?